This article will look at the common Toyota 3.4 engine problems and how you can solve them if you experience them.

 - Use additives that are specially designed to control the accumulation of carbon.

 - Ensure your engine is checked regularly by an expert.
-The spark plugs can be checked for possible replacement during each maintenance routine.
+You can check the spark plugs for possible replacement during each maintenance routine.

 02. Overheating Problem

 Generally, machines are equipped with cooling systems.
-The size and design may differ, depending on the device or machine type, but the functionality is the same.
+Depending on the device or machine type, the size and design may differ, but the functionality is the same.

 The component designed to ensure your vehicle engine’s performance is not affected due to overheating is known as COOLANT.